ShreyaThapa/v2-ach-api-docs/source/includes/transfer/_introduction.md

 # Introduction

 Welcome to the Dwolla [Transfer](https://www.dwolla.com/products/transfer) documentation.
 Connect your software to the banking infrastructure.
 Transfer is for customers building applications where the end user interacts with the Dwolla branded interface.
 Transfer integrations leverage [OAuth](https://developers.dwolla.com/guides/auth/authorization-code-flow.html) to facilitate user on-boarding and Dwolla account authorization.
 Upgrades to additional features like Next Day ACH, increased transaction limits, and priority support are available.
-Platforms requiring full customization of the payments experience should [contact Sales](http://dwolla.com/contact) to learn more about our [Access API](https://www.dwolla.com/products/access-api).
+Platforms requiring full customization of the payments experience should [contact Sales](http://dwolla.com/contact) to learn more about our [Dwolla API](https://www.dwolla.com/platform).

 ## Making requests